FIND YOUR ANSWER

 Depreciation - New cars lose value immediately upon driving them off of the dealership lot.
 Purchasing a used vehicle allows you to avoid major depreciation costs and get a vehicle at its true value.

 Insurance - Insurance rates are affected by the age of a car so used vehicles often come with much lower insurance rates.

 First comes the year of registration.
 A car which has travelled 14,000-18,000km and is about 3-5 year old, is the best buy.
 Check the vehicle's odometer to compare it to the manufacturing year.
 Remember, odometers can be tampered, whether electronic or mechanical.

-Junction New, Ramchandra Lane, New Link Rd, Malad West, Mumbai, Maharashtra 400064 INDIA
+C/o BMW Used cars, Ramchandra Lane Junction, New Link Rd, Malad (West), Mumbai, Maharashtra 400064